This is a fork of the famous https://github.com/dmpop/little-backup-box from dmpop.

 A bash shell scripts that transforms your Raspberry Pi (or any single-board computer running a Debian-based Linux distribution) into an inexpensive, fully-automatic, pocketable data backup device.

-IMPORTANT BackupPi is designed to work with USB sticks as backup media.
+BackupPi is designed to work with USB sticks as backup media.
 Theoretically, it’s possible to make Little Backup Box work with an external hard disk, but this setup is not officially supported.

-curl -sSL https://raw.githubusercontent.com/danielschmalhofer/BackupPi/master/install-backuppi.sh | bash
+Run the following command on the Raspberry Pi: curl -sSL https://raw.githubusercontent.com/danielschmalhofer/BackupPi/master/install-backuppi.sh | bash

 BackupPi supports three operation modes: